Lecrapouille/zipper/README.md

 zipper.close();
 ```

-- Creating a zip file with 2 files refered by their `std::ifstream` and change their name in the archive:
+- Create a zip file with 2 files referred by their `std::ifstream` and change their name in the archive:

 ```c++
 std::ifstream input1("first_file");